jncraton/elementary-computer-science-cpsc1030/syllabus-template.md

 Please refer to Canvas for a list of assignments and detailed grading breakdown.

-### Labs
+### Teaching

-Students will complete regular labs using various technologies.
-Labs that include code that does not compile or parse correctly will be given zero credit.
+Students will craft learning experiences for their peers throughout the semester.

 ### Quizzes and Homework

-Daily quizzes will be given covering key concepts for the learning experience.
-Students will have two attempts on each quiz, one at the start of class and one at the end.
-Only the highest score will be kept.
-The lowest 2 scores from the semester will be dropped.
+Regular quizzes will be given covering key concepts for the learning experience.
 Students will also complete homework assignments covering various topics from the course text.

 ### Exams